-10. Harry Releases the Snake and Traps Dudley (Sorcerer's Stone)
+20. Harry Releases the Snake and Traps Dudley (Sorcerer's Stone)

-9. Fred and George's Fireworks (Order of the Phoenix)
+19. Fred and George's Fireworks (Order of the Phoenix)

-That's what makes the iconic scene where George and Fred ride in on their brooms to cause fireworks and unleash all sorts of havoc during the OWLs so satisfying and hopeful.
+That's what makes this iconic scene—where George and Fred ride in on their brooms to cause fireworks and unleash all sorts of havoc during the O.W.L.s—so satisfying and hopeful.

-7. Snape Dressed as Neville's Grandma (Prisoner of Azkaban)
+17. Snape Dressed as Neville's Grandma (Prisoner of Azkaban)

 This scene is an illustration of turning one's fears into something ridiculous to make those fears less terrifying, and the bewildered look on Snape's face makes this perfectly clear for all of us watching.

-6. When Ron Calls Out Hermione's Name in Front of Lavender (Half-Blood Prince)
+16. Ron Calls Out Hermione's Name in Front of Lavender (Half-Blood Prince)

-In Half-Blood Prince, Ron ends up getting a girlfriend in Lavender Brown, who turns out to be quite intense and obsessive.
-After Ron is injured and incoherent, she comes to visit him in the infirmary only to get upset when she sees Hermione already there by his side.
+Later in the film, when Ron is injured and incapacitated, she comes to visit him in the infirmary only to get upset when she sees Hermione already there by his side.

-"Bellatrix acting as Hermione pretending to be Bellatrix" is so fun to watch because she perfectly captures the awkwardness of Hermione in the scene, and you can tell that she's a completely different person despite appearing to be Bellatrix on the outside.
+In seeing Bellatrix acting as Hermione pretending to be Bellatrix, we get to see how the actress perfectly captures the awkward nuances of Hermione, and you can tell that she's a completely different person despite appearing to be Bellatrix on the outside.

-4. Hermione Punches Draco (Prisoner of Azkaban)
+14. Hermione Punches Draco (Prisoner of Azkaban)

 There's no doubt that Draco Malfoy is a total jerk to Hermione throughout the entire series.
 To see her finally stand up to him and punch him in the face?
 Completely awesome.

 When they move to take Umbridge, she pleads with Harry to tell them that she means no harm.
-His comeback ("I'm sorry, professor, but I must not tell lies") is delivered so savagely that it has you cheering.
+His comeback—"I'm sorry, professor, but I must not tell lies"—is delivered so savagely that it has you cheering.

-The fact that we first see him as a giant menacing silhouette in shadow makes his subsequent goofiness so lovely.
+The fact that we first see him as a huge menacing silhouette in shadow makes his subsequent goofiness so lovely.
 This is, of course, helped by the fantastic performance by Robbie Coltrane.

 After rooting for Harry and waiting for the moment when he's finally revealed to be a wizard, it's extremely satisfying to see Hagrid bust in to take him to where he belongs.